tubemogul/puppet-aptly/README.markdown

 To:
  * enable the aptly API management
- * make it listen on port `42000`
+ * make the API listen on port `42000`
- * have it listen on the private interface of your server (let's say this interface has `10.0.0.123` AS IP)
+ * have the API listen on the private interface of your server (let's say this interface's IP is `10.0.0.123`)
- * have started with no-lock mode as you are doing both cli and API calls
+ * have the API configured in no-lock mode as you are doing both cli and API calls

 Then you can do:
 ```puppet